Loddon Plains Landcare Network Inc. was established in 2009 to provide leadership and support to Landcare and NRM groups in the Loddon region.

 COMMITTEE OF MANAGEMENT

-Danny Pettingill – Manager – Operations & Projects, Landcare Facilitator, Sustainable & Regenerative Agriculture officer
+Danny Pettingill – Sustainable & Regenerative Agriculture facilitator

 Danny’s passion is centered in collaboration and design.
-Having made a career in the theatre industry as a designer, artist, engineer and educator at the forefront of innovative collaborative and creative practice before moving into the Landcare community, Danny brings this energy into landscape development, restoration and sustainable & regenerative farming projects.
+Having made a career in the theatre industry as a designer, artist, engineer and educator at the forefront of innovative collaborative and creative practice before moving into the Landcare community, Danny brings this energy into our sustainable & regenerative farming projects.

 Danny was included in the top 12 finalists of Landcare Australia’s 2020 Bob Hawke Landcare Award and was the recipient of the 2019 Victoria Government’s Our Catchments Our Community Leadership in Innovation Development Award, focusing on understanding the relationships between water cycles, community dynamics (biodiversity) and healthy flora and fauna populations.